microsoft/FabricRTIWorkshop/docs/workshop.md

 9. After creating and testing the External connection to the Azure SQL DB successfully, set the Database to `aworks` from the pick list.
 10. Set Table to `SalesLT.Address` from the pick list.
 Note, it may take a few seconds to display the list of tables.
 ![alt text](assets/fabrta37.png)
-11. Click on **Destination** tab, select "Workspace", set Workspace ddata store type to **KQL Database**, set KQL Database to **RTADemo**, and select Table **Address** from the pick list.
+11. Click on **Destination** tab, select "Workspace", set Workspace data store type to **KQL Database**, set KQL Database to **RTADemo**, and select Table **Address** from the pick list.
 ![alt text](assets/fabrta38.png)
 12. (Optionally) You can click on the Mapping tab to Import schemas & verify all fields are mapped to the correct data types without warnings.
-However, this addiitonal step is not required for this excercise.
+However, this additional step is not required for this exercise.
 13. Click **Run** to execute the pipeline.
 ![alt text](assets/fabrta39.png)
 14. The **Output** tab should appear in a few seconds to monitor the progress.